February 26, 2022 | 12:30 - 3:30 pm

 The pinewood derby is one of the most popular and successful family activities in Cub Scouting.
 Pinewood derby cars are small wooden models that Cub Scouts make with help from their families.
 Then they race the cars in competition.
 The event is hosted by Packs 577 and 742.

 The cars are powered by gravity and run down a track.
 Every Cub Scout can design and build their own "grand prix" car to enter in the race.
 Win or lose, Scouts will take pride in having done their best.
 Scouts learn craft skills, the rules of fair play, and good sportsmanship—things they will remember for life.

 "How to Build a Simple, but Fast Car"

 The registration fee is $12 for the first car and $10.50 for each additional car.
 Registration can be done by unit leaders, den leaders or individuals and is completed online with credit card, electronic check or PayPal.
-The deadline to register is March 2, 2018 at noon; there is no onsite registration.
+There is no onsite registration.
 Council refund policy.

 - Car check-in will take place from 11:00 am to 1:00 pm.